pnp/cli-microsoft365/docs/manual/docs/cmd/spo/hubsite/hubsite-theme-sync.md

-# spo hubsite get
+# spo hubsite theme sync

-Gets information about the specified hub site
+Applies any theme updates from the parent hub site.

 !!! attention
     This command is based on a SharePoint API that is currently in preview and is subject to change once the API reached general availability.